On Global Rates for Regularization Methods based on Secant Derivative Approximations: Proposed Update Rules

 \begin{corr}{PSBcomplex} Suppose that Assumptions 1--3 hold and that $p=2$.
 Then Algorithm~\ref{ARpPSBLazy} requires at most $\mathcal{O}\left(\max[\epsilon_1^{-3/2}, \, \, \epsilon_2^{-3}]\right)$ evaluations of the gradient and the Hessian to produce a vector $x_\epsilon \in \mathbb{R}^n$ such that $\|\nabla_x^1 f(x_\epsilon)\| \leq \epsilon_1$ and $\lambda_{\min}(\nabla_x^2 f(x_\epsilon)) \geq -\epsilon_2$.
 The second PSB variant Algorithm~\ref{ARpPSB} requires at most $\mathcal{O}\left(n\max[\epsilon_1^{-3/2}, \, \, \epsilon_2^{-3}]\right)$ evaluations of the gradient to achieve the same conditions. \end{corr} \begin{proof} In both cases, it is obtained by using a similar reasoning as in Theorem~\ref{lazyoffo} or Theorem~\ref{ComplexARpFD}. \end{proof}

 From Corollary~\ref{PSBcomplex}, the \texttt{AR2-PSB FDrestart}, which integrates quasi-Newton updating and finite differences to estimate the Hessian, reaches a second-order stationary point using $\mathcal{O}\left(n\max[\epsilon_1^{-3/2}, \, \, \epsilon_2^{-3}]\right)$ evaluations of the gradient.
 This is the optimal bound for second-order methods up to term $n$.
 It is noteworthy that our analysis made no assumptions about the boundedness of the quasi-Newton approximation $B_k$.
 In fact, this was the main objective of the condition \eqref{addedcond} on the trial step $s_k$ and the refinement of the work \cite{GraJerToin24} in Section~\ref{analysis}.
 Alternatively, if we had removed the above condition and applied the results of the cited study directly, we would have been forced to assume that the negative curvature of $B_k$ remains bounded by a constant for all iterations.
-This is a rather restrictive assumption for quasi-Newton methods, since we know that $\|B_k\|$ scales linearly with $k$, see \cite{Conn2000}.
-Of course, the \texttt{ARp-PSB Lazyrestart} variant, where every $m$ steps performs an exact evaluation of the Hessian, has a better dependence on $n$ at the cost of requiring exact access to the Hessian.
+This is a rather restrictive assumption for quasi-Newton methods, since we know that $\|B_k\|$ can be { at worst bounded linearly with respect to $k$ (it is unknown whether the bound is tight or not), see \cite{Conn2000}.} Of course, the \texttt{ARp-PSB Lazyrestart} variant, where every $m$ steps performs an exact evaluation of the Hessian, has a better dependence on $n$ at the cost of requiring exact access to the Hessian.
 We now detail our result for the case $p=3$.